RST Software

 Using BI to keep your supply chain operational in an unstable environment

 Companies, especially those with established brands and providing services others heavily rely on, are expected to sustain their operations in any conditions.
-This means keeping their supply chain up and running even in the face of an ever changing environment.
+This means keeping their supply chains up and running even in the face of an ever-changing environment.

 This shift is also dictated by what seems to be a growing instability of the world, with events like financial crises, armed conflicts, health crises, and changing climate contributing to supply chain shocks becoming more frequent and lasting longer, as per McKinsey’s Global Institute findings.